Community Land Trust (CLT) Mortgages

 - Delivery requirements: See Guide Section 6302.42.

-- Mortgage file requirements: See Guide Section 3401.29.
+- Mortgage file requirements: See Guide Section 3401.5(b) and Guide Section 4502.7(d).

-- When delivering loans through Loan Product Advisor®, select the new Community Land Trust loan program identifier.
+- When delivering loans through Loan Product Advisor®, select the Community Land Trust loan program identifier.
 With this loan program identifier, the loan-to-value (LTV)/ total LTV (TLTV)/home equity line of credit (HELOC) TLTV ratios will be calculated automatically without having to enter the appraised value in the purchase price field.

 - Special Requirements